STAMP-project/dspot/README.md

   [(-i|--iteration) <iteration>]
         [optional] specify the number of amplification iterations.
-A larger number may help to improve the test criterion (eg a larger number of iterations may help to kill more mutants).
+A larger number may help to improve the test criterion (e.g. a larger number of iterations may help to kill more mutants).
 This has an impact on the execution time: the more iterations, the longer DSpot runs. (default: 3)